aishwaryaprabhat/llama-in-a-container/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜
+This project is licensed under the [Llama2 Community License](LICENSE) file for details. 📜

 Happy llama-ing! 🦙📦